ClusterLabs/go-pacemaker/README.md

 **Note:** This API is under heavy development.

+Current features:

+* Connect and get CIB as an XML `[]byte` block
+* Decode CIB attributes and status section into a Go object structure
+* Encode status section as JSON

+Major missing features:

+* Decoding / encoding configuration section
+* Writing changes back to the CIB

 ## Compatibility

 Right now, I'm mainly focused on coming up with a good mapping between